 Financed by a State Library Development Grant, a toy collection was established in 2003 and this has proved very popular.
 Recent years have seen a focus on developing a variety of non-book collections.

 A new library was constructed behind the previous building as part of the Community Hub development officially opened in April 2009.
 The new library provided almost 30% more space, a separate family/local history room and improved storage and work areas.

 Grenfell has been well served by a number of librarians over the years but the most famous was Mrs Lyn Cook, known affectionately as “Cookie”.
 Mrs Cook was town librarian for thirty-two years.
-The current librarian came to Grenfell from Nyngan in 2000.
+With Anne Gault to Grenfell from Nyngan in 2000.

 Erica Kearnes came to Grenfell in July 2017 from Lake Macquarie, and left us in the middle of 2022.

 Ingrid Grace was librarian for a few months in late 2022.